Blaverism: Name of the autonomous community

 The question of the name of the autonomous community was initially seen as fairly minor compared to the debates over the flag and the powers which would be granted to the Generalitat Valenciana.
 However it became the issue which almost caused the rejection of the Statute of Autonomy by the Congress of Deputies in 1982.

-At the start of the democratic transition Valencian: País Valencià, Spanish: País Valenciano (roughly translated as "Valencian Country") seemed to enjoy a wide consensus.
-It was under this name that the Consell del País Valencià was established, and it was this name which was used in the Call for Autonomy of 8 October 1978, signed by both the UCD and by the postfranquists of the Alianza Popular.
+During the start of the transition, the term "Valencian Country" or "Land of Valencia" (País Valencià; País Valenciano) seemed to enjoy a wide consensus.
+It was under this name that the Consell del País Valencià was established, and it was this name which was used in the Call for Autonomy of 8 October 1978, signed by members of both the UCD and the AP.

 The blaverist view, minority even on the right at first, was that the term País Valencià implied an identification with the Països Catalans, an anathema to the blaverists.
-In the context of the political tensions of 1979-80, they called ever more loudly for the alternative name Regne de Valencia ("Kingdom of Valencia").
+In the context of the political tensions of 1979-80, they called ever more loudly for the alternative name "Kingdom of Valencia" (Regne de València).